aosdab/slack-bot-demo/README.md

 When you complete an item it's display will be updated and a completed timestamp will be added.
 When you delete an item it will be removed from the database.

+If you have any questions or suggestions submit an issue through Github.

+Coded by Aos and Vampiire.
+Thank you for using our app!